stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 These install Python 3.6.1 and make it the default Python run-time.

-# Virtualization and Containers #
+# Containers #

-Solus includes the *Boxes* application by default for virtualization and remote desktop access. *Boxes* builds on the same KVM virtualization technology that companies like DigitalOcean use for production hosting.

 Solus includes *systemd-nspawn* for simple containers, and provides packages for Docker.
 These may have more thorough testing and better system integration than the packages from the Docker, Inc. Website.
-To install Docker on Solus Workstation, enter these commands in a terminal window:
+To install Docker on Solus, enter these commands in a terminal window:

     sudo eopkg install docker
     sudo systemctl enable docker
+    sudo systemctl start docker
+    sudo usermod -G docker USERNAME

+Replace *USERNAME* with your username.

 # SQL Databases #